Sustainability Governance

 - GRI 3-3

-Sustainable development must be implemented across all divisions and put into practice by everyone throughout the company.
+Sustainable development must be implemented across all Divisions and put into practice by everyone throughout the company.
 It is a Group-wide responsibility that touches on all activities and requires the commitment of every employee at all levels.
-This is why Implenia practises an integrated form of sustainability management, with a global sustainability team and specialists in the divisions and functions.
+This is why Implenia practises an integrated form of sustainability management, with a global sustainability team and with specialists in the Divisions and global functions.

-At the beginning of each year, the divisions and global functions define their annual goals, which are based on the company-wide Sustainability Goals.
-Over the course of the year, divisional management meets the individuals responsible for the targets at a series of “Touchpoint” sessions.
-At the first Touchpoint, the annual goals are discussed, amended where necessary and signed off.
-At subsequent Touchpoints, the progress of implementation is discussed and next steps are defined.
-This process allows the company to check regularly whether the measures are on course, and to coordinate between individual business units.
+At the beginning of each year, the Divisions and global functions define their annual goals, which are based on the company-wide Sustainability Goals.
+Over the course of the year, divisional management talks to the individuals responsible for the targets at a series of meetings.
+At the first meeting, the annual goals are discussed, amended where necessary and signed off.
+At subsequent meetings, the progress of implementation is discussed and next steps are defined.
+This process allows Implenia to check regularly whether the measures are on course, and to coordinate between different business units.
+At the end of each year, the Sustainability Committee determines the degree to which sustainability goals have been achieved (link to the goal dashboard).
+This status is then ratified by the IEC and the Board of Directors when they sign off the Sustainability Report.

 Recognition from rating agencies

-In the latest rating (2023) by EcoVadis, the world’s largest provider of sustainability ratings, Implenia achieved 70 out of a possible 100 points (Scorecard).
+In the latest rating (2024) by EcoVadis, the world’s largest provider of sustainability ratings, Implenia achieved 75 out of a possible 100 points (Scorecard).
 The company thus retains the gold status awarded last year and stays in the top five percent of the over 100,000 businesses rated by EcoVadis.
+In 2024, Implenia received a ‘B’ rating for the first time from the global non-profit organisation CDP in the area of climate change.

-In 2023, Implenia was also ranked as an industry leader in other ratings that focus mainly on sustainable investments, including Sustainalytics and MSCI.
+In 2024, Implenia was also ranked as an industry leader in other ratings that focus mainly on sustainable investments, including Morningstar Sustainalytics and MSCI.
 For more details see the “Financial and Operational Excellence” chapter.

 Sustainability strategy